-Our survey in [11], [12] and this paper shows that several important developments concerning the Q-theory have recently taken place.
+Our survey in [11], [12] and in this paper shows that several important developments concerning the Q-theory have recently taken place.

 Remarkable results have been obtained in finding extremal graphs for the Q-index in various classes of graphs (graphs with given numbers of vertices and edges, in particular, trees, unicyclic and bicyclic graphs, with various additional conditions, such as prescribing the values of diameter, the number of pendant edges, independence number, etc.) The basic tool is a lemma (Lemma 5.1 from [10]) describing the behaviour of the Q-index under edge rotation.
-Another important tool is Theorem 3.3 from Part I saying that extremal graphs are nested split graphs.
+Important tool is also Theorem 3.3 from Part I saying that extremal graphs are nested split graphs.

-Spectral characterizations of graphs and classes of graphs, together with the phenomenon of cospectrality, have been studied extensively.
+Spectral characterizations of graphs and classes of graphs, together with the phenomenon of cospectrality, have been extensively studied.